yunkunrao/tendermint.com/content/blog/introduction-to-ethermint.md

 the source code directory and run `make install` and voila, Ethermint should be installed.

-### Installing geth
+### Install geth
-Geth as an Ethereum tool that allows you to attach to a running Ethereum node over RPC.
+Geth is an Ethereum tool that allows you to attach to a running Ethereum node over RPC.
 We will use it later to interact with Ethermint.
 Please follow this [guide](https://github.com/ethereum/go-ethereum/wiki/Building-Ethereum) to install it on your local machine.